how to get free money UK

 If I am on my phone or laptop, I am always doing something blog related.
 I put in 30-40 hours a week at the moment whenever I can.
 I sacrifice evenings with my husband to work on my website.
 He is now used to me not listening to him as I’m so engrossed in my laptop or phone!
 Once both my children are at school then I’ll work out a better work routine if my blog is still making enough money.
 I hope to then work in the day only and have my evenings and weekends back, if possible!’

-One thing I never mention is how long it took me to monetize my blog.
+One thing I never mention is how long it took me to monetise my blog.
 I always get asked how long it takes and my answer is really ‘how long is a piece of string?’

-I didn’t monetize mine for three years.
+I didn’t monetise mine for three years.
 It was a part of my original retail business and I never knew about making money from it.
 I could have made money a LOT sooner if I’d have known, but I was chasing the dream of being a shopkeeper and not a professional blogger.
 I didn’t even know professional bloggers existed.
 Once I found out I changed my game plan!

 That doesn’t mean it would take someone else three years.